m3data/Ministry-of-Futility-Game/Plot.md

 ## Garden Memoir Review
 title: ;Reviewing Your Memoirs;
 location: ;Ministry Garden;
 scene description: ;You sit in the garden, surrounded by the quiet beauty of nature contained within the uncurated garden.
-The sun filters through the leaves, casting dappled shadows on the ground.;
+The sun filters through the leaves, casting weird shadows on the ground.;
 context: ;You take a moment to review your memoirs, reflecting on the journey that brought you to this point.
 These reflections capture the essence of your journey through the Ministry of Futility.;

 Choices: